thealonlevi/feed-code-scanner/README.md

   Move this process **off** Lambda and manage it on the main server (or another suitable platform) that can:
   - Track and respect Facebook’s API rate limits.
   - Send requests **asynchronously** in smaller batches.
-  - Use a **queue** or job manager to prioritize and schedule these requests.
+  - Use a **queue** or job manager to schedule these requests.

 - **Advice**:
-  - Implement a **task queue** (e.g., Celery, RQ, or a custom job manager) to handle post impression checks in an organized and prioritized manner.
+  - Implement a **task queue** to handle post impression GET requests in an organized and prioritized manner.
-  - Ensure the system can **dynamically prioritize** certain posts or codes when resources are limited.
+  - Ensure the system can **dynamically prioritize** certain posts or codes during stressful times.
   - Provide real-time or periodic monitoring of these tasks to handle failures or retries gracefully.

 ---